How does Herbal Medicine work?

 Dr Christopher Booth (Chinese med.) is a registered and qualified Chinese herbalist.
 He was founder of The Herb Booth, Australia’s first ever quality assured and TGA licensed, dispenser of Chinese medicinal herbs.
 From his 10 years as owner of this dispensary he developed a discernment for both ingredient quality and quality in prescription dispensing.

-The Chinese herbal library is exceptionally vast, and contains thousands of different herbs, with between 200 and 300 in regular, general practise use.
-They are most often used in combinations of 2 to about 20 different herbs, and tailored for specific patients and conditions.
+Chinese herbal medicine has thousands of different herbs, with around 100 in regular practice use.
+They are typically prescribed as combinations of 2 to 20 different herbs, tailored to each patient’s needs.
 Your condition is unique, and so is the treatment.
-As conditions progress, prescriptions can be changed, dosages can be modified and various herbs can be added or removed from the formula.
+Prescriptions can be changed, dosages modified, and herbs added or removed from the formula as your condition progresses.
 This ensures that it will always be the most relevant therapy.
-At our Orange Chinese herbal medicine practice, every herbal formula dispensed after consultation is customised to you.
-Nothing is pre-prepared.

 How are the Herbs Taken?

 Chris uses herbs in the form of concentrated granular extracts.
 These can be prepared much like a cup of instant coffee.
 Simply dissolve the granules in hot water and drink them as tea.
 Not only is this an easy delivery form, but it also allows for greater quality control.

 Chinese herbal medicine is generally considered safe, although some people might experience adverse reactions.
 However with tailored prescriptions – and the vast repertoire of formulas and ingredients available – mean that Chris can find the best formula to reduce the chance of side effects.

 Traditional Chinese herbs can be taken in combination with Western medicine, but there are some cases where they should not be.
 Qualified practitioners are familiar with which combinations to avoid.